Innovation For Any Industry

 One of the lessons learned while working overseas in Asia, Europe, the Middle East, and Africa is the variability of materials.
 Many of the Western designs assume quality that is not reasonable or cost effective in austere environments.
 His work has been cited in various training programs.

 Bart developed a blast wall that is highly effective for close-in explosions, such as due to vehicle-borne improvised explosive devices (VBIEDs).
 Where conventional methods such as a single concrete wall simply increases casualty rates, this design can confine the damage to a planned area.
 It has since been published and advocated by a variety of agencies, including USACE Engineering Research and Development Center (ERDC) and the National Ground Intelligence Center (NGIC).
 KES has proven history in civil, industrial, and governmental applications for blast, ballistics, fire, chemical release, and protective structures.
-We have continued to be part of the advancement in this field, most recently presenting at the 2019 Annual Conference for the International Society of Explosives Engineers.
+We have also presented on blast modeling for managing facility security at the 2019 International Society of Explosives Engineers, which include an analysis of the largest IED on record.

 Design Responsibility, Code Applications